Home

 It is a way to deploy the code without deploying the server.
 We take our predefined function on Python (yes, we will talk only about Python here), we send it to the cloud and it works there in the sandbox that the cloud itself provides us.
 How this function runs, how containers can be reused, etc., depends on the vendor and can be changed.

 Even though this method is called serverless, it is not really a lack of a server, we just don't have a centralized server.
-But instead a bunch of decentralized services published in the cloud and are deployed automatically when the desired event occurs.
+Instead, a bunch of decentralized services are published in the cloud and are deployed automatically when the desired event occurs.

 Some people compare serverless to a microservice architecture, but these are slightly different concepts, although they are close in nature.
 Typically, a microservice is larger in terms of both functionality and resources — ideally, each microservice should have its own database, central messaging system, and everything it needs to operate independently.
 A function is a relatively small piece of code that performs only one action in response to an event.
 Depending on how the developers have divided the application, a microservice may be equivalent to a function (i.e. perform only one action) or may consist of several functions.